arrow-kt/arrow-website/content/docs/learn/collections-functions/collectors.md

   of transformations.
 - Operations like `sum` and `size` belong to the group of consumers.

-Collectors, as introducing in this section, focus on the second group.
+Collectors, as introduced in this section, focus on the second group.
 For transformation of sequences, Kotlin already provides two good tools:

 - [Sequences](https://kotlinlang.org/docs/sequences.html) describe